syncfusion-content/blazor-docs/blazor/chart/chart-types/stack-line.md

 ---
 layout: post
 title: 100% Stacked Line Chart in Blazor Charts Component | Syncfusion
-description: Learn here all about 100% Stacked Line in Syncfusion Blazor Charts component and more.
+description: Learn here all about 100% Stacked Line Series in the Syncfusion Blazor Chart component and its properties for customization.
 platform: Blazor
 control: Chart
 documentation: ug